 Aerial photographs offer a rogue view of the world that we don’t often see.
-You could get fine aerial shots by using a ladder, bedroom window or riding in a hot air-balloon.
-But for Jason Hawkes, noted Aerial Photographer, the only way to go is in a helicopter:
+You could get fine aerial shots by using a ladder, bedroom window, or riding in a hot air-balloon.
+But for Jason Hawkes, a noted aerial photographer, the only way to go is in a helicopter:

-Once you are strapped in, Jason doesn’t want to you look at the usual landmarks.
+Once you’re strapped in, Jason doesn’t want to you look at the usual landmarks.
 Instead, he likes to focus on patterns.
 Crop formations, salt marshes, or just a highway when photographed from the air take on a whole new meaning.

 It may not be for everyone, but no one can deny that Jason Hawkes is showing us a dazzling view of the world with his stunning shots.

 Like This Article?